 Video Streams = Total on-demand video streams, unweighted

-Streams (Album Equivalent) = Weighted on-demand audio streams + video streams
+Streams (Album Equivalent) = Weighted on-demand audio + video streams

 Song Sales (Album Equivalent) = Weighted digital song sales